-Alison Piguet studied Psychology at university in London and completed a Post-Graduate Certificate of Education in Chester in the UK.
-She is currently completing a Masters course in Educational Management and Leadership.
+Piguet studied Psychology at university in London and completed a Post-Graduate Certificate of Education in Chester in the UK.
+She has a Masters in Educational Management and Leadership.

 Her teaching career started in 1989, in the UK.
 During the ensuing ten years she taught children from 7-12 years old, as a general class teacher.
 She also taught French and assumed leadership roles in special educational needs, language and literacy and whole school management positions.
 In 2008 she was offered the opportunity of becoming the founding Head Teacher of LCIS.
 The founding and expansion of LCIS from a school of 42 primary pupils, to a well-established, highly reputed school in the La Côte region, has been a labour of love.